 Register now for Audubon egg hunt

-The Potomac Valley Audubon Society will hold its sixth annual Spring Children’s Egg Hunt the afternoon of Sunday, Apr.
-13 at its Yankauer Nature Preserve north of Shepherdstown.
+The Potomac Valley Audubon Society will hold its ninth annual Spring Children’s Egg Hunt the afternoon of Sunday, March 20 at its Yankauer Nature Preserve north of Shepherdstown.

 Unlike traditional egg hunts, this one combines fun with an educational experience.

-At the end of the event, collected eggs will be “traded in” for a sweet treat: decorating an egg shaped cookie to enjoy on the spot or take home and enjoy later along with lemonade.
+At the end of the event, collected eggs will be “traded in” for a sweet treat: decorating an egg shaped cookie to enjoy on the spot with lemonade or take home and enjoy later.

 Space will be limited and pre-registration is required.
 There will be a fee of $5 per child.

-Register online at the PVAS website at www.potomacaudubon.org or contact Ellen Murphy, PVAS’s Director of Programs, at Ellen@PotomacAudubon.org or 304-676-8739.
+Register online at the PVAS website at www.potomacaudubon.org or contact Ellen Murphy, PVAS’s Director of Youth Programs, at Ellen@Potomac Audubon.org or 304-676-8739.